wms-community/storehouse-management-manual/post/en-us/README.md

-# English document to be updated
+# English document to be updated soon